pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

 -----

-In order to efficiently administer permissions, Pulp uses the notion of roles to enable an administrator to grant and revoke permission on a resource to a group of users instead of individually. ``pulp-admin auth role`` command provides the ability to list the currently defined roles, create/delete roles, and manage user membership in a role.
-Pulp installation comes with a default `super-users` role with admin level privileges and the default admin user belongs to this role.
+In order to efficiently administer permissions, Pulp uses the notion of roles to enable an administrator to grant and revoke permission on a resource to a group of users instead of individually.
+The ``pulp-admin auth role`` command provides the ability to list the currently defined roles, create/delete roles, and manage user membership in a role.
+Pulp installation comes with a default `super-users` role with admin level privileges, and the default admin user belongs to this role.

 The ``role list`` command is used to list the current roles.